beatrizmaciel/beatrizmaciel/README.md

-### :earth_americas:  Hi, Universe!  :waning_crescent_moon: :dizzy:
+### :earth_americas: 🌠 🪐  Hi, Universe! 🌙 :waning_crescent_moon: :dizzy:
 Welcome to my github!

-- 🌱 &nbsp; &nbsp; I’m currently learning Java and Spring :)
-- :floppy_disk: &nbsp;&nbsp;  I’m looking to collaborate on back-end projects
+-  I’m currently learning Java ☕ and Spring 🍃 and I’m looking to collaborate on back-end projects
-- :cyclone: &nbsp;&nbsp; I’m looking for help with Java
-- :paperclip: &nbsp;&nbsp; How to reach me: [/beatrizcbmaciel](https://www.linkedin.com/in/beatrizcbmaciel/) on LinkedIn
+- you can find me at: [/beatrizcbmaciel](https://www.linkedin.com/in/beatrizcbmaciel/) on LinkedIn
-- :watermelon: &nbsp;&nbsp; Fun fact: I am a Sociologist and I researched migration and refuge worldwide!
+- fun fact: I am a Sociologist and I researched migration and refuge worldwide! 🧭

 =====